-A seventh season of the Asia Pacific Poker Tour is scheduled to begin in just two weeks, with the first event taking place at the Walker Hill Paradise Casino in Seoul, South Korea from March 14-17.
+A seventh season of the Asia Pacific Poker Tour will begin next week with the first event taking place at the Walker Hill Paradise Casino in Seoul, South Korea from March 14-17.
 The Main Event will be a KRW 3,000,000 (USD $2,750) buy-in tournament, which is expected to attract some of the biggest international poker players from the region, including Team PokerStars Pros Raymond Wu, Bryan Huang and Celina Lin, along with JJ Liu and David Steicke.

 Last year American-Korean player Andrew Kim beat 268 players (a country record field) to take home the top prize of KRW 145,000,000 (USD $133,000) and the prize pool was KRW 717,489,000 (USD $660,000).
 Both prizes are expected to be beaten this year.

 For full details of the festival schedule, go to http://www.appt.com/tournaments/seoul/.